-The authorized school official conducting the search shall be responsible for promptly recording the following information about each search:
+The authorized school official conducting the search is encouraged to promptly record information about each search, which may include any of the following:

 - 1. Name, age and grade of student searched. - 2.
 Reasons for the search. - 3.
 Purpose of search (that is, what item(s) were being sought). - 4.
 Type and scope of search. - 5.
 Person conducting search and his or her title and position. - 6.
 Witnesses, to the search. - 7.
 Time and location of search. - 8.
 Results of search (that is, what items(s) were found). - 9.
 Disposition of items found. - 10.
 Time, manner and results of parental notification.